GDQuest/website/content/tutorial/godot/2D/camera-zoom/index.md

  {{< video "videos/camera-zoom-no-smooth.mp4">}}

 This zoom effect is not visually pleasant, so to make it smooth we should use the _Tween_ node.
-We will interpolate from the current _zoom_level_ to the _value_ obtained as an argument during _zoom_duration_.
+We will interpolate from the current _zoom_level_ to the clamped _value_ obtained as an argument during _zoom_duration_.
 Find [here](https://docs.godotengine.org/es/stable/classes/class_tween.html) more details about Tween node.

 ```gdscript
 func _set_zoom_level(value: float) -> void: